 Explanation of the method of kidney transplantation in Turkey for the donor

-The kidney is then excised with the renal artery with a patch of the aorta, the renal vein with the patch of the vena cava, and the ureter
+The kidney is resected along with the renal artery with a graft of the aorta, the renal vein with a graft of the vena cava, and the ureter.

-For a living donor kidney transplant, nephrectomy is commonly performed via laparoscopic technique and it is now possible to perform Robotic kidney transplantation.
-The left kidney is preferred because of the length of the renal vein, but a graft cannot be taken from the aorta or inferior vena cava in these cases.
+For living donor kidney transplantation, nephrectomy is commonly performed via laparoscopic technique and robotic kidney transplantation is now possible, the left kidney is preferred due to the length of the renal vein, but no graft from the aorta or inferior vena cava can be taken in these cases.